School Assembly Ideas

 This can be an excellent time for the principal to address the entire school, set goals and behavior expectations for the year, and finish with an exciting show.
 Students will remember how fun school can be and will be eager to return the next day.

-You can hold a virtual school assembly at just about any time during the year.
-Virtual school assemblies are a great way to kick something off, reward something that students have worked for, or reinforce a theme or message that the school is trying to teach.
+You can hold a school assembly at just about any time during the year.
+School assemblies are a great way to kick something off, reward something that students have worked for, or reinforce a theme or message that the school is trying to teach.

 School assemblies can bring boring concepts to life.
 Most importantly, assemblies can motivate students to be the best version of themselves and turn them into well-rounded human beings.